KoStard/optics_raytracer/README.md

 #### Additional Settings
 - **ray_sampling_rate**: Rate for sampling rays in 3D export (optional, default value used if not specified)
+- **compare_with_without_lenses**: If true, renders the scene twice (with and without lenses) and combines the results into a single side-by-side comparison image (optional, default is false)

 #### Examples